pelectron/cli/readme.md

 ## How to build

 CLI is a header only library, so there is nothing to build.

-Just add the `include` folder to your build systems include directories and you are set.
+### Meson

 If you use meson, add CLI as a subproject and use it like so: